Modern Collaborative Imperatives: Companies Must Adopt Remote Working

 As we wrap up our first decade, we’re overwhelmed by our record-breaking revenue and headcount growth in 2019, which has bolstered our position as an industry leader.
 But we wouldn’t be able to solidify ourselves as the best in experience-driven, community-led, multi-Cloud solutions built on the Salesforce platform without the incredibly talented employees who have joined us on the mountain over the years.

-We’re headquartered in Milwaukee, but 62% of our employees are remote workers spread throughout the country.
-All of our local employees are given the same flexibility to work from home or from the office as often as they choose.
+Our headquarters resides in Milwaukee, but 62% of our employees work remotely throughout the country.
+All of our local employees have the flexibility to work from home or the office as often as they choose.
 7Summits has embraced its evolution into a virtual workplace, leveraging the benefits that remote working allows while instituting policies to minimize the potential drawbacks.
-This has enabled 7Summits to remain a premier destination for those looking to develop or continue a career in the Salesforce ecosystem.
+This enables 7Summits to remain a premier destination for those looking to develop or continue careers in the Salesforce ecosystem.

-There are numerous benefits for both parties when remote working is correctly managed, and 7Summits excels at adhering to the best practices for achieving positive results.
-It is important for companies to set clear expectations with workers regarding available hours and contact methods, and maintain regular communication between team members.
-7Summits has multiple opportunities for these types of interactions to take place.
+Benefits abound for both parties when remote working is correctly managed.
+7Summits excels at adhering to the best practices for achieving positive results.
+Companies must set clear expectations with workers regarding available hours and contact methods, and maintain regular communication between team members.
+We have multiple opportunities for these types of interactions to take place.

-Besides communication, many virtual workplaces struggle with creating a workplace culture that fosters collaboration and engagement.
-When you’re not in the same space as your colleagues and managers, it can be difficult to form relationships and connections with coworkers.
-7Summits again leverages best practices to ensure that a strong workplace culture is not lost among a high number of remote employees.
-All of our meetings are run on Zoom, allowing people to have frequent face-to-face interactions with their peers.
+Besides communication, many virtual workplaces struggle with creating a culture that fosters collaboration and engagement.
+When you’re not in the same space as colleagues and managers, it can be difficult to form relationships and connections.
+7Summits leverages best practices to ensure that strong workplace culture is not lost among a high number of remote employees.
+We host all of our meetings on Zoom, allowing people to have frequent face-to-face interactions with peers.
 This includes making management and executives easily accessible to prevent people from feeling disconnected from leadership.
 Weekly 1-on-1s between all employees and their managers also ensure that 7Summits’ people establish relationships with their teams, even if they work exclusively remotely.

 We also provide many opportunities for in-person meetings at 7Summits.
 Teams conduct client workshops and meetings on-site, giving them the chance to work with one another in person.
 Additionally, we host two team days a year in which we fly our entire staff to our Milwaukee headquarters for two days of training, collaboration and fun events.
 These types of efforts ensure that the culture we’ve built at 7Summits is continuously strengthened.
-By following many of these best practices, we ensure that the quality of our work and our culture remain high, and allow both 7Summits and our people to enjoy the numerous benefits of remote work.
+By following many of these best practices, we ensure that the quality of our work and our culture remain strong.
+In turn, we help both the company and our people enjoy the numerous benefits of remote work.

-By implementing a flexible remote policy, 7Summits has demonstrated a commitment to allowing our employees to take advantage of the benefits that virtual working affords.
+By implementing a flexible remote policy, 7Summits demonstrates a commitment to allowing our employees to take advantage of the benefits that virtual working affords.
 For starters, research has shown that remote workers are generally more productive than those who work exclusively in an office.
-This is due to people generally starting on time and not leaving early, while simultaneously avoiding in-office distractions.
+People generally start on time and don’t leave early, and they simultaneously avoid in-office distractions.
 They also don’t have to sacrifice sick days or PTO for minor things like colds, and can instead accomplish all of their work from the comfort of home.

 While our top priority remains our people, enabling a connected virtual workforce allows companies like 7Summits to reap benefits as well.
 The boost in productivity among employees helps our projects get completed quickly and more effectively.
-Higher morale and less stress around the office due to the flexibility to work from home at any time help further enhance our workplace culture.
+Higher morale and less office-related stress help further enhance our workplace culture.
 By offering our people the option to work where they’re most comfortable, we also hope to enhance the employer/employee relationship at 7Summits.
-When companies’ employees are happier, they are more likely to put in the additional effort to help the organization.
+When companies’ employees remain happy, they put in additional effort to help the organization.

-Offering a flexible remote working policy has many positives for both employers and employees, and has become an increasingly important perk as company’s prepare for the future.
+Offering a flexible remote working policy unlocks many positives for both employers and employees, and remains an increasingly important perk as company’s prepare for the future.
 7Summits places a premium on fostering an engaged and accommodating work environment where people have the tools to succeed.
 By adhering to best practices and making a concerted effort to minimize potential drawbacks, we ensure our partially- and fully-remote employees get the full set of benefits that this flexibility affords.